 A CONVERSATION WITH DAVID VLADECK | 100 BOALT HALL, UNIVERSITY OF CALIFORNIA | NOVEMBER 14th, 2018

-Our host was David Vladeck, former Director of FTC's Bureau of Consumer Protection under the Obama administration.
+Our speaker was David Vladeck, former Director of FTC's Bureau of Consumer Protection under the Obama administration.
 Mr. Vladeck discussed: the future of consumer protection and the antitrust law, unfair and deceptive acts and practices, privacy and data security, and more.

 EQUAL PAY 3.0: NEW FRONTIERS IN COMBATTING THE WAGE GAP | WARREN ROOM, BERKELEY LAW, UNIVERSITY OF CALIFORNIA | OCTOBER 29TH, 2018